25 Things You Should Start Doing Now That You’re 25

 Here are 25 things you’ll genuinely start enjoying once you slam into the brick wall of 25.

 Alone but for your friends, that is.
-At 25, you’re straddling two sets of friends – those hazy, grew-up-with-them knuckleheads you used to hang around with at school, and actual adult friends who you actually see every week and go to the pub with.
-You have a job now, and things to do – you have weddings to go to and banks to think about, and now over a quarter of your life has been dumped down the toilet, your time is now a finite and precious resource.
-Do you really need to stay on especially good terms with that lad you used to live with at uni?
-You know that mate who decked you once at secondary school but now gives you 10 percent off when he fixes your car: do you really need him?
-Those girls who drop you the moment they get a boyfriend: they don’t really need to be in the first team, do they?
+At 25, you’re straddling two sets of friends—those hazy, grew-up-with-them knuckleheads you used to hang around with at school, and actual adult friends you actually see every week and go to the pub with.
+You have a job now.
+You have shit to do.
+You have weddings to go to and banks to think about, and now that more than a quarter of your life has been dumped down the toilet, your time is a finite and precious resource.
+Do you really need to stay on especially good terms with your freshman college roommate?

-The way I figure it, old people’s homes in some distant floating space future in which we will all compost down into death are going to be amazing: PlayStations, slut-dropping, a sort of inherent ironic appreciation of our shared plight that will have us laughing our bloody heads off as we Vine each other dying.
-When I am locked in the iron lung that will inevitably become my tomb, I want to be laughing and joking with my mates – my proper mates, the ones it isn’t a chore to be around – reminiscing about the cool shit we did in our twenties.
-So pick them now, and ~make some memories~
+The way I figure it, old people’s homes in some distant floating space future in which we will all compost down into death are going to be amazing: PlayStations, HBO shows beamed directly into our ocular nerves, endless Vines, us all remembering the 90s together until we die.
+When I am locked in the iron lung that will inevitably become my tomb, I want to be laughing and joking with my friends—my real friends, the ones it isn’t a chore to be around—reminiscing about the cool shit we did in our 20s.
+So pick them now, and make some memories.

-In my early twenties – before I became a walking, moaning diabetes risk – I used to think the lamest thing in all of creation was grown-ass people picking up a new hobby via the medium of adult learning courses.
+In my early 20s, before I became a walking, moaning diabetes risk, I used to think the lamest thing in all of creation was grown-ass people picking up a new hobby via the medium of adult learning courses.
 What, you want to learn stuff?
 In your spare time?
 Neerrrrrrrrrrd.

-But now I get it: I haven’t learnt anything new in a really long time, and it’s fun to learn something on your own terms, without being lectured to from a curriculum.
+But now I get it: I haven’t learned anything new in a really long time, and it’s fun to learn something on your own terms, without being lectured to from a podium.
 And here’s another thing I do with every second of my fucking day: look at a screen.
-So hell yeah I want to learn to, like, climb rocks, or keep butterflies, or play badminton: as long as I am looking at Twitter one less hour of my life then maybe I will have a shot at being happy.
+So hell yeah I want to learn to, like, climb rocks, or keep butterflies, or play badminton.
+As long as I am looking at Twitter one less hour of my life, then maybe I will have a shot at being happy.

 4) Listen to Your Parents

-You’re an adult now, and seeing as they can’t curfew you or tell you off for smoking, your parents are increasingly irrelevant: somewhere you go when you want a roast dinner, two old people who look a bit like you and keep phoning to ask if you’re eating your vegetables and making friends.
-And yeah: your dad might be a bit boring on the surface (“There’s only two things I like, son and/or daughter, and that’s watching F1 and thinking about F1”), but try getting him down the pub and seeing how fun he is after three pints of mild.
-Not only will he be full of loads of stories about how he used to shag around before he met your mum, he’ll also be full of sage, hokey advice, plus he doesn’t understand your world of Netflix and flash mobs and pen drives, so you’ll feel way younger afterwards.
+You’re an adult now, and seeing as they can’t ground you or chew you out for smoking, your parents are increasingly irrelevant—somewhere you go when you want a dinner, two old people who look a bit like you and keep calling to ask if you’re eating your vegetables and making friends.
+And yeah: Your dad might be a bit boring on the surface (“There’s only two things I like, son, and that’s watching baseball and thinking about baseball”), but try getting him down to the bar and see how fun he is after three picklebacks.
+Not only will he be full of loads of stories about how he used to sleep around before he met your mom, he’ll also be full of sage (if hokey) advice, plus he doesn’t understand your world of Netflix and flash mobs and pen drives, so you’ll feel way younger afterward.
 Get to know your parents.
 They’re way cooler than you think.

-You know how the lights keep going off in your flat?
+You know how the lights keep going off in your apartment?
 You know you can fix that yourself, right, without having to call the landlord?
 You just switch out the lightbulbs.
-Or replace a fuse, which is just swapping two very small things, which you can buy from the off-licence.
-Assembling flatpack furniture without screwing a shelf on the wrong way round is so satisfying it might push you toward enlightenment – harps sound and angels sing when you put a plant pot on a small side table and the whole thing doesn’t collapse and explode into flame.
+Or replace a fuse, which is just swapping two very small things that you can buy from Home Depot.
+Assembling furniture without screwing a shelf on the wrong way around is so satisfying it might push you toward enlightenment—harps sound and angels sing when you put a plant pot on a small side table and the whole thing doesn’t collapse and explode into flame.

 6) Fucking Do Something You’ve Always Wanted to Do

 I’ve always wanted to go to New York.
 “I’ve always wanted to go to New York,” I tell people, wistfully, normally when they come back from New York.
 Do you know how modest and shitty a dream that is?
 I could do that right now.
 I could go to an airport right now and do this thing.
-It would cost, like, £1,500, all in, and that’s with excessive spending money for all the bagels I’m going to eat.
-If you’ve always wanted to do something, just fuck it all off and do it.
+It would cost, like, $2,000, and that’s with excessive spending money for all the bagels I’m going to eat.
+If you’ve always wanted to do something, just fucking do it.
 You’re 25.
 Who’s going to stop you?

 7) Be the Coolest Uncle or Auntie Possible